by Libbylawrence

 “We — or I should say Pariah — came across the stellar formation of various alien crafts during his studies,” began the blonde Harbinger, whose real name was Lyla.
 “The gathered races have set aside their various differences in order to form an Alien Alliance against the Earth, and they mean war.
 They see this world as a focal point of much unrest, including the recent Crisis that devastated many worlds.
 They blame this planet for that interstellar disaster merely because the Monitor dwelt near Earth for so long, much as philosophers debate whether super-villains have arisen because the mere existence of super-heroes brought them about.
 But that’s only partly the reason.
 They also want to rid Earth of its high population of meta-humans; they fear that super-powered beings will end up spreading out into space and interfere in their business, and, in future generations, even band against interstellar empires when space travel becomes more commonplace.”

-“They wish to strike now to eliminate any further threats!”
-Pariah added.
+“They wish to strike now to eliminate any further threats,” Pariah added.
+“They are fast closing in and may be here already!”

 “The Green Lantern Corps should know about this,” determined the elfin Arisia.
 “But we’ve been scattered for a while now.
 Ch’p has taken off to parts unknown, and most of the Earthbound GLC has been spending a lot of time cleaning up Metropolis until recently. (*) I believe Green Lantern of Earth and Kilowog are currently with the JLA, restoring that team’s satellite headquarters.
 I’ll head off to find them and warn them.”